techdev-solutions/jaxenter-showcase/README.md

 jaxenter.com Spring example
 ===========================

-This is the first step showing how to set up a base Spring Boot application with logging.
+This is the second step showing how to set up a base Spring Boot application.
+It adds persistence.

 Build and run
 -------------